- Create a college email account for all of the colleges to which you’ll apply.

 - Keep up your grades… do not let “senioritis” get the better of you!
 You will need to submit your final transcript to the college of your choice… you do not want to risk your acceptance being rescinded in June!

-- Acceptance letters and financial aid offers will start to arrive!
+- Acceptance letters and financial aid offers will start to arrive for regular decision applicants!

 - Preview programs and visit colleges for an overnight if possible.

-- Send Intent to Register, and then withdrawal notification to colleges you are not attending.
+- Send Student Intent to Register (SIR), and then withdrawal notification to colleges you are not attending.
 (Deadline for Intent to Register is usually May 1).
-If seeking a Gap Year, notify the college in writing.
+If seeking a Gap Year, you must request permission and notify the college in writing.

 - Check for any other housing or scholarship deadlines.